Code Review Reasoning Agent Background

 Why This Matters:

-Null pointer exceptions are the #1 cause of production incidents (24% of all crashes
+Null pointer exceptions are among the most common causes of production incidents

 and damage user trust.
 Principle: Always validate external input.